 How to get there: Qazvin is located 157 km north of Tehran, so it’s an easy drive if you have your own vehicle.
 Buses from Tehran to Qazvin run frequently and take up around 2.5 hours.
 Trains from Tehran to Zanjan or Tabriz also make a stop in Qazvin.

 Qazvin is a great option if you’re looking for a day trip from the capital, which is exactly what we did.
-There was obviously a lot more to see and visiting the castle of Assassins requires a second day, but all and all a full day will give you enough time to visit most of the main landmarks.
+There was obviously a lot more to see and visiting the castle of Assassins requires an additional day, but all and all a full day will give you enough time to visit most of the main landmarks.